mihawk90/obs-studio.spec/README.md

 Note: Currently I don't build the AJA module because I don't have one of these cards and it was a bit of a PITA to build everytime.
 If anyone has need, please open an issue and I'll see to get it back in.

+## Patches

+Occasionally I may include patches from upstream PRs.
+If you happen to be using or testing the patched changes, please provide any feedback on the corresponding PR.

+Current included patches:

+* none

+If you would like a PR to be included for testing or actual usage, please open an issue or ping me in `#linux-support` on the OBS Discord.

 # Installation

 > [!IMPORTANT]